A Ridley Scott film made at Shepperton Studios

 Face Hugger with fine plasticized skin.
+The impression for the tail was taken from a snake skin.

-Flexible mould for the Face Hugger`s body
+Flexible mould for the Face Hugger`s body.

 A pneumatic compressed air actuator was used to pull & push the finger wires.